Royston Nash

-Royston Hulbert Nash (23 July 1933 – 4 April 2016) was an English-born conductor, best known as a music director of the D'Oyly Carte Opera Company and, later, as the conductor of the Cape Cod Symphony Orchestra.
+Royston Hulbert Nash (23 July 1933 – 4 April 2016) was an English conductor, best known as a music director of the D'Oyly Carte Opera Company and, later, as the conductor of the Cape Cod Symphony Orchestra.

 His career as a conductor began with the Royal Marines from 1957 to 1970.
 He then joined D'Oyly Carte, becoming Music Director from 1971 to 1979.
-There, he led the company during its centenary year in 1975 and issued a number of recordings, including the company's only recordings of Utopia, Limited, The Grand Duke, and The Zoo, as well as recordings of some rarely heard Sullivan music.
+He led the company during its centenary year in 1975 and issued a number of recordings, including the company's only recordings of Utopia, Limited, The Grand Duke, and The Zoo, as well as recordings of some rarely heard Sullivan music.
 He then moved to the United States, where he became musical director of the Cape Cod Symphony Orchestra, the Nashua Symphony Orchestra, and other ensembles, until his retirement in 2007.
 He also founded and conducted Symphony by the Sea.

 Early life and career

 Nash was born in Southampton, the son of Ellen (née Hulbert, 1899–1982) and Sydney Price Nash (1898–1976), and grew up in Bournemouth after the family moved there in 1942 to avoid bombing in Southampton.
 He began to study the trumpet at age seven.
 At the age of sixteen, he joined the Royal Marines School of Music, remaining there for six years and receiving a Licentiate of the Royal Academy of Music in conducting.
 He then studied the trumpet under George Eskdale for a year at the Royal Academy of Music, where he was awarded the Certificate of Merit for Conducting in 1957. and graduated in 1958.
 He also held the Bronze Medal of the Worshipful Company of Musicians.
 His mentors included Rudolf Kempe, Constantin Silvestri and Sir Malcolm Sargent.

 After this training, in 1960, he was appointed Bandmaster with the Royal Marines, where he served for three years as Director of Music to the Commander-in-Chief, Mediterranean, and also conducting the Malta Choral Society.
 He also served in the Far East.
 He was then Director of Music to the Commander-in-Chief, Portsmouth at the Naval Home Command.
 Then, with the rank of captain, he was appointed Director of Music at the Royal Marines School of Music in Deal, Kent, where he finished his 10-year commission.
 He conducted a section of the Royal Marines Band at Sadler's Wells Theatre during a first-act performance of H.M.S.
 Pinafore at the last night of the London Season of the D'Oyly Carte Opera Company in March 1970.